« Hang Up To Virus Removal Windows 7Tell Tale PC Symptoms »

 I always tell people, Lower right hand corner of the screen, down by the clock, the row of icons. (make sure Windows is not hiding any icons).

-Once you have located the mouse pad controller icon, Right Click on it to get your menu of available choices.
+Once you have located the touch pad controller icon, Right Click on it to get your menu of available choices.

 In the example our choices are Accessories and Tap to Click.